P07A/Grandomiser/README.md

 # Solution of malfunction
 Some computer may not work properly at first due to the patch `spat5.conv~ @channels 2`.

 In this case, please check if `spat5.conv~ @channels 2` is still in the patch.
 It is located on the centre of the patch, between `8.
 Reverb` and `Resonance`.
-If not, close Grandomisor and reopen.
+If not, close Grandomiser and reopen.
 Then `spat5.conv~ @channels 2` will reappear.

 If you didn't install `spat5.conv~ @channels 2`, please install it from the link (https://forum.ircam.fr/projects/detail/spat/) and run the patch again.